 What is the write-on competition?
 When does it take place?

 The write-on competition is the application process for Journal membership.
 All interested applicants must complete the write-on application, which consists of a closed memo and an editing exercise.
 Half of the invitations extended will be to those students with the highest class ranks who have put forth a good faith effort in the competition; the other half will be based solely on the quality of the application packet.
 The write-on competition will begin immediately following the final exams period at the end of applicants' 1L year.
-Students must submit their competition registration materials in paper form (confidentiality and honor code statement and GPA release form) by 4:00 p.m. on the application due date.
+Students must submit their competition registration materials in paper form (confidentiality and honor code statement and GPA release form) by 4 p.m. on the application due date.
 Students must electronically submit their memos and editing exercises through LexisNexis Webcourses by 11:59 p.m. on the date of the competition deadline.
-Information regarding the 2012 write-on competition may be found below.

 Students who have registered for and completed the competition at or before the respective deadlines will be notified of their application results after the registrar has calculated 1L class ranks and upon consideration by the membership committee.
 In the past, this has occurred in mid- to late-July.